 You’ll probably also be painted by them, have a sore back from carrying them around and be exhausted, but hey, that’s part of the drill.

 So if you’re looking to boost your Imagination?
 Surround yourself with imaginative people.
-Do you want to work during long hours at a time where quiet is a must?
+Do you want to work for long hours at a time where quiet is a must?
 I’m sure you’re not going to surround yourself with loud, talkative people.

 This doesn’t have to apply to your close friends, neither am I saying that you should just cut all your relationships and “craft” new ones for the sake of creativity.
-What I’m saying is that if you’re in need of an imagination boost, look around for places where you can find like-minded people.
+What I’m saying is that if you’re in need of an

 Go to a park where people are glued to their sketchbook and trying new things, search online for forums and other communities and talk to other people about your struggles and the worlds that you’d like to create.